All Episodes

 Hello.

-Russ, you there?
+Rushed, you there?

-Yeah, I'm I'm right here.
+Yeah, I'm right here.

-Oh, man.
+Hello, man.

-Uh Fox News Sunday yesterday with Alan Simpson was just a hoot.
+Fox News Sunday yesterday with Alan Simpson was just a hoot.

-I was just sitting there laughing, laughing, and and uh when he finally made his comment about uh the crap about uh about Cheney.
+I was just sitting there laughing, laughing, and when he finally made his comment about the crap about Cheney, I just about died, and so did Chris.

-Yeah, we uh we've got that.
+Yeah, we've got that.

-I've got a couple of Alan Simpson sound bites.
+I've got a couple of Alan Simpson soundbites.

-Remember, they had an ombudsman piece yesterday, which uh created the false impression that that I did not understand what his column was about and therefore got all kinds of mean extremist people angry at Barry.
+Remember, they had an ombudsman piece yesterday, which created the false impression that I did not understand what his column was about and therefore got all kinds of mean extremist people angry at Barry.

-I will suggest to you that if this man, Barry Saunders' column ends up getting a lot of attention, he will say, people obviously don't understand satire.
+I will suggest to you that if this man, Barry Saunders' column, ends up getting a lot of attention, he will say, people obviously don't understand satire.

-People obviously don't understand I am kidding.
+People obviously don't understand, I am kidding.

 The reason I bring this up, though, is because I told you people mere moments ago that if you go to the right websites, you will read that this was all done on purpose, that Whittington agreed to be shot by Cheney in order to take this very Libby story off the front pages, the story that this columnist in North Carolina refers to.

-So you've got the Kooks who have somehow have bought into this notion this whole thing was a plot, a conspiracy, and now you've got this guy adding to it by suggesting that Cheney's sending Libby a message to shut up.
+So you've got the kooks who have somehow have bought into this notion this whole thing was a plot, a conspiracy.

-I have a little owl for that.
+I will allow for that.

-I just the first half of it doesn't read that way.
+The first half of it doesn't read that way.

-So there I clearly allow for the fact this is satire, and I even make the editor's point.
+So I clearly allow for the fact this is satire.

 If you read the second half of the piece, you understand that it's not.

-All right, first hour of this program officially in the can and on its way over to the secret warehouse, housing all archives intended for display at the future Limbaugh Broadcast Museum.
+All right, first hour of this program officially in the can and on its way over to the secret warehouse housing all archives intended for display at the future Limbaugh Broadcast Museum.